tristanbatchler/tbat.me/_posts/2024-11-11-godot-golang-mmo-part-6.md

 ## InGame state

 Create a new file called `ingame.go` in the `/server/internal/server/states` directory.
-It needs to implement our `ClientState` interface, so add the following code to the file:
+It needs to implement our `ClientStateHandler` interface, so add the following code to the file:

 ```directory
 /server/internal/server/states/ingame.go